nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="StatsIngredientRecentCommand"></a>
 #### 5.6.5&ensp;Listing Recent Ingredients — **`stats`**`ingredient recent`
-Shows a list of ingredients that were used by recipes made recently.
+This command shows a list of ingredients that were used by recipes made recently.
 The list is arranged in descending chronological order.
 Even after the ingredient is deleted, its past usages are still saved within ChopChop, and you will the ingredient listed.
 However, if you have just cleared your ingredient usage records, there will be no ingredients shown.

 **Usage**: `stats ingredient recent`